 The use of aromatic essential oils extracted from plants for healing relaxation.
 They are used mainly during massage but can also be used in baths, inhalations or vaporisers (oil burners).

-When inhaled or absorbed through the skin, the oils stimulate positive effects on different systems in the body.
+When inhaled or absorbed through the skin during massage, the oils have a positive effect on the body’s tissues.

-Some studies have shown that aromatherapy reduces anxiety in people with cancer.
-Studies in people with advanced cancer show that aromatherapy improves quality of life by aiding sleep.
+There is limited evidence that aromatherapy may have positive short-term effects on pain and anxiety in people with cancer.
+Studies in people with advanced cancer show that aromatherapy improves sleep and quality of life.

 Oils used in bodywork